TELEHEALTH

 Restart computers and devices

-Question: When is the last time I restarted the device that I plan to do therapy on?
+Question: When is the last time I restarted the device I plan to use for therapy?

 Steps: Restart your device prior to session.
 Restarting electronics improves their functioning.